 - Buttermilk Falls – Gorge Trail Hiking and Photography

 - Taughannock Falls – Gorge Trail Hike & Epic Overlook Guide

 - Stony Brook – How to visit Stony Brook State Park

 - Waterfalls – How to find the best Finger Lakes waterfalls

 Want more New York content?
 Head over to our New York Travel Guides to explore the Finger Lakes, Adirondacks and the best of NYC.

 We hope this guide to the best things to do in Lake Placid NY helps with planning your vacation to Upstate New York!

 Please let us know if you have any questions or need any help planning your visit.

-Was This Post Helpful?
-Pin It For Your Visit!
+Find This Guide Helpful?
+Pin It For Your Visit To Lake Placid!